Best daily deals

 A long battery life, bright always-on display, and impressive health and activity tracking smarts make this affordable tracker a great pick for anyone on a budget.
 Xiaomi's Mi Band 7 delivers more than 100 sport modes, plus continuous SpO2 monitoring.
 You can even personalize your device with tons of animated watch faces.

-As usual, Xiaomi doesn’t just sell one Mi Band model in all countries but has different options for its home market and the rest of the world.
-Kicking off the offering is the standard version, priced at 249 Chinese yuan (~$37).
+Xiaomi doesn’t just sell one Mi Band model across all regions but has different options for its home market and the rest of the world.
+The standard version, priced at 249 Chinese yuan (~$37), lacks some additional features, like NFC smarts.
 The NFC version follows at 299 yuan (~$44).
-In Europe, the Mi Band 7 starts at €59.99 ($63).
-Those in the US can purchase one for ~$50.
+In Europe, the Mi Band 7 starts at €59.99 ($63), while US consumers can purchase one for $46 at Amazon.

 The Mi Band 7 upsizes several Mi Band 6 features.
-It packs a larger battery, a bigger screen, and more sport tracking modes.
+It packs a larger battery, a bigger screen, and more sport tracking modes than ever before.
 There are also new features for serious physical trainers, continuous SpO2 monitoring with alerts, and several new colors.
 The Xiaomi Mi Band 7 is available in Ivory, Orange, Green, Blue, Black, Pink, Fluorescence Green, Fluorescence Orange, Camouflage Green, and Camouflage Blue.

 Is the Xiaomi Mi Band 7 worth buying?